sushanthlingala/SE24UCSE168_AI-ProgrammingAssignment3/README.md

 - **Q2-UGVPathfinder**
   Contains the implementation of an A* Search based pathfinding system for a UGV navigating a randomly generated battlefield grid with three configurable obstacle density levels.

+- **Q3-UGVDynamic**
+  Contains the implementation of a Replanning A* Search based pathfinding system for a UGV navigating a battlefield grid where obstacles appear dynamically mid-traversal, unknown to the UGV a priori.

 ---
 ## Author